Overheads Cost Accounting | BCOM, BAF, BMS (Free Lectures)

 a) Variable Overhead

-b) Fixed overhead
+b) Fixed Overhead

-c) Semi-variable overhead
+c) Semi-variable Overhead

 Behavioural Classification- On the basis of behaviour, overheads can be classified as variable overhead, fixed overhead and semi-variable overhead.